C. Everett Koop: Tobacco

 In his 1988 Report of the Surgeon General, it was reported that nicotine has an addictiveness similar to that of heroin or cocaine.
 Koop's report was somewhat unexpected, especially by those who expected him to maintain the status quo in regard to his office's position on tobacco products.

+"He railed against their advertising approaches, their marketing to children, their bogus research operation, their unwillingness to come clean on nicotine addiction.
+He said their product was more addictive than heroin.
+He called their leadership "morally corrupt".
+He informed the public about the dangers of second hand smoke, smoking while pregnant, and smoking in public places, including hospitals.
+He was relentlessly provocative, and used tobacco to test his theories about hands-on, public health campaigning."

 During his tenure, in 1984, Congress passed legislation providing new, rotated health warning labels on cigarette packs and required advertising to include the labels.
 Those labels remain unchanged today.
 The FDA announced new labels containing graphic depictions of smoking-caused illness and death, but they were put on hold pending the outcome of the tobacco industry's legal challenges.
 Koop challenged Americans in 1984 to "create a smoke-free society in the United States by the year 2000."
 As Surgeon General, he released eight reports on the health consequences of tobacco use, including the first report on the health consequences of involuntary tobacco smoke exposure.
 During Koop's tenure as Surgeon General, smoking rates in the United States declined significantly from 38% to 27%.